-[Note: This post was originally published in December 2020, but has been updated to reflect what’s going on for winter 2021-22.]
+[Note: This post was originally published in December 2020, but has been updated to reflect what’s going on for this winter.]

 Winter is looming, and it’s going to be a lot different than any we’ve previously experienced.
 Most of our usual go-to places for fun and entertainment (and warmth) inside aren’t accessible right now.
 So, we adapt.
 Instead of heading to museums and theatres and indoor play spaces this season, plan on adventures outdoors instead.
 (Remember, there’s no such thing as bad weather, just bad clothing!)
 So, layer up, bundle up, invest in gear that makes the cold outdoors more comfy, and try some of these activities that aren’t just alternatives to the winter outings you aren’t enjoying, but that are awesome adventures in themselves.
 Happy Winter!